Pros and Cons of Debt Relief: Should You Use Debt Reduction Services?

 - Higher rates: Borrowers who have a relatively poor credit score may end up with a debt consolidation loan that has a higher interest rate than the one(s) they are currently paying.
 Interest rates can also be influenced by the amount that you wish to borrow as well as the term length, so make sure you do the proper calculations in order to determine if debt consolidation would suit your specific financial circumstances.

-- Credit score drop: When discussing the pros and cons of debt consolidation, we also must mention that opening a new account has a slight negative impact on your credit score.
+- Credit score drop: We also must mention that opening a new account has a slight negative impact on your credit score.

-- Upfront costs: Some loans for debt consolidation come with balance transfer, loan origination, closing, and annual fees.
+- Upfront costs: Some loans come with balance transfer, loan origination, closing, and annual fees.
 Late and at times even early payments may be fined as well.
 To avoid paying more than what you expected, carefully examine the fine print.

 - No financial education: Consolidating your debt doesn’t mean all your financial troubles are solved, which is why the fact that this type of debt relief doesn’t come with any financial education puts you at risk of making the same mistakes as before.